Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_02.md

 # Component as a Controller

 Each component defines it's own view via the `View` annotation and creates a data model that will be rendered in the view.
-One convenient way to think of a component's role in Angular2 is as the role played by `ngController` in Angular 1.x.
+One convenient way to think of a component's role in Angular 2 is as the role played by `ngController` in Angular 1.x.

 Everything else is done within event handlers and other code that controls data flow between the view and the user and updates the data model accordingly.